EMD G16: Israel

 During the Six-Day War, Israel captured Egyptian Railways 3304, 3329 and 3361 which were appropriated into Israel Railways stock as numbers 301–303, later 161–163.
 All have now been withdrawn from service but 163 (formerly ER 3361) is preserved at the Israel Railway Museum.

 Hong Kong

-In Hong Kong there are four locomotives imported for the Kowloon–Canton Railway.
+In Hong Kong there are four locomotives imported for the Kowloon-Canton Railway.
 They would later be used by the MTR Corporation upon the merger.
 The first three were built by EMD in the US, introduced in 1961 and numbered 56–58.
 The fourth was built by Clyde Engineering in Australia, introduced in 1966 and numbered 59.
 They were named I.B.
 Trevor, Bobby Howes, Gordon Graham, and Gerry Forsgate respectively.
 All were equipped with 16-567C engines and Co-Co wheel arrangements.
 59 suffered a collision and was rebuilt with a 16-645E engine.
-57 retired in 2009 and was scrapped in late 2014, while 59 retired in 2018 after suffering serious damage from a collision with a EMD G26 locomotive.
-As of 2022, all the remaining G16s have retired in Hong Kong.
+57 retired in 2009 and was scrapped in late 2014, while 59 retired in 2018 after suffering serious damage from a collision with a EMD G26 locomotive, being scrapped in 2021.
+As of 2022, both remaining G16s have retired in Hong Kong; locomotive No. 56 I. B. Trevor is now on display in Hung Hom station since 2024 as part of the “Station Rail Voyage” exhibition.